Check out our promotions! Read More

 If your AC suddenly stops working, don’t panic.
 There are a few things you can check on your own before calling for emergency AC repairs in Ingham County, MI, including East Lansing, Holt, and Okemos.
 And if the problem persists, our expert team is ready to respond quickly to get your system back up and running.

 Sometimes, the problem is as simple as a setting.
 Double-check your thermostat to ensure it’s set to “cool” and not accidentally switched to “heat” or “off.”
 Also confirm that the temperature setting is lower than the current indoor temperature.
 If your thermostat is battery-operated, try replacing the batteries.
-Malfunctioning thermostats can prevent your AC from even turning on.
+Malfunctioning thermostats can prevent your AC from even turning on, which is why it’s best to rely on NATE and EPA certified HVAC contractors if the issue persists.

 A tripped circuit breaker is a common reason an AC system stops working.
 Go to your electrical panel and look for the breaker labeled for your AC unit.
 If it’s flipped to the “off” position or stuck in the middle, switch it completely off, then back on again.
 If it trips repeatedly, don’t keep resetting it—this is a sign of a deeper electrical issue that needs professional attention.

 Inspect the indoor unit and refrigerant lines for signs of ice buildup.
 If you see ice, turn the system off and let it thaw completely before turning it back on.
 Also, make sure the outdoor unit is free of debris, leaves, or obstructions.
-Adequate airflow around the condenser is vital for efficient operation.
+Adequate airflow around the condenser is vital for efficient operation, especially in HVAC options for older Michigan homes that may have unique cooling challenges.

 If you’ve gone through these basic troubleshooting steps and your AC is still not functioning, it’s time to call in the professionals.
 During a heatwave, air conditioner failures can quickly become dangerous, especially for children, seniors, or individuals with health conditions.
 Our experienced HVAC technicians are available for emergency repairs and will work quickly to restore comfort to your home.